 Elaine Houston is an award-winning journalist.
-In 2022, she won her first EMMY award.
-That same year, she also won two New York State Broadcasters Awards.
+In 2023, she was nominated for two New York EMMY awards.
+In 2022, she won her first New York EMMY award.
+That same year, she also won a New York State Broadcasters Award.
 In 2020, the National Association of Black Journalist presented her with its Journalist of Distinction award.
 In 2021, she received the New York State Broadcast Association Award for her half-hour special ‘After George Floyd: The Talk.
 That same organization presented Elaine with an award for her ‘Today’s Women’ segment in 2017.

 Elaine also has a podcast, The Elaine Houston Podcast and received the New York State Broadcast Association Award for Outstanding Podcast in 2022.

 She joined WNYT in January 1990.
 Today, she is the co-anchor of NewsChannel 13 Live at 5:00 and 5:30 as well as a reporter.
 She has covered everything from the inauguration of Donald Trump, to the historic Women’s March in Washington-DC, to tornadoes in Oklahoma, to Massachusetts Senator John Kerry’s bid for the White House, to the Elian Gonzalez controversy in Havana, Cuba.

 As the education reporter, Elaine highlighted outstanding teachers and students with her “Top Teacher” and “The Best and the Brightest” programs.
 Her passion for education has resulted in her creating an Education Forum for 100 teachers in 2011 to discuss the controversial Teacher Evaluation process.
 She received the Employee of the month award for her efforts in that project.